 The first step in the certification process is to apply for certification at www.plantbasedstandard.com.
 An agreement is then signed between the brand user and the standard owner.
-Audit is performed by a hired certification body.
+After that an audit is performed by a certification body.
 If there are deviations during the audit, the business must send in evidence of measures taken.
-These are first evaluated by the certification body and then by the standard owner, after which a decision is made on certification or if the measures are not sufficient.
+These are evaluated by the certification body after which a decision is made on certification or if the measures are not sufficient.
 In cases where measures need to be evaluated on site, a follow-up visit is made.
 If the brand user does not submit evidence of measures taken within a given time frame or if evidence received of measures is deemed insufficient, the result of the audit will be rejected, and a new audit needs to be carried out.

 When the measures taken have been approved, certification is obtained.
-A new audit is planned for next year.
+Thereafter, regular audits/self-assessment take place at 1-2-year intervals.